Download the Messina Mentor Information Sheet

 Messina Mentors will:

-a.
-Prior to fall semester
+- Prior to fall semester

 - Meet with working group members at least two times (February/March and April/May) to discuss program goals and outcomes and craft syllabi and enrichment sessions

-- Attend Messina May workshop
+- Attend a late spring or summer Messina workshop

 - Attend a summer planning meeting for Fall Welcome Weekend Mentor Sessions